New Orleans, Louisiana, USA

 New Orleans Streetcar

 Converted to electric trams in 1893, the New Orleans streetcar network consists of five heritage streetcar services that serve the city of New Orleans, Louisiana.
-One service is currently suspended and three others are currently rerouted due to a building collapse adjacent to the tracks.
+Due to two segments of partially closed track, two of these services have been temporarily combined.

 12 St. Charles